 Open to: Grades 2 - 12

-Prerequisites: Qualifying verbal or math score; and successful completion of Chinese for Elementary Students, Advanced, Part IV or 4 years of Chinese study for students in grades 2-6, Chinese Language, Intermediate, Part II or 2 years of Chinese study for students in grades 7-12, or placement test.
+Prerequisites: Successful completion of Chinese for Elementary Students, Advanced, Part IV or 4 years of Chinese study for students in grades 2-6, Chinese Language, Intermediate, Part II or 2 years of Chinese study for students in grades 7-12, or placement test.

 Course Code: CHEW